 Pass/No Pass Grading

-Students may choose, no later than the fifth Friday of the semester, to change enrollment in a class to Pass/No Pass basis, rather than receive a letter grade.
-Academic performance equivalent to a grade of "C" is required to earn credit.
-Forms are available in the Admissions and Records Office or online.
-Please note that there is a deadline for requesting this type of grading option.
-Refer to the Admissions and Records Calendar for further information.
+Students may choose, no later than the 10th Friday of the semester, to change enrollment in a class to Pass/No Pass basis, rather than receive a letter grade.
+Academic performance equivalent to a grade of "C" is required to earn credit (Pass- P).
+Forms are available online and in the Admissions and Records Office.

 A students residency status is determined by the information that is indicated on the application for admission and any additional proof that may be required for further classification.
 For more information on residency please review the Residency